 Call Lane might not seem like the natural home for a children’s role-play centre, but that’s exactly where the fabulous Hidden Village is.
 It’s like a tiny Kidzania smack in the centre of one of the city’s social hubs.

-It’s definitely aimed at the younger end of the market, with 90-minute sessions ideal for babies up to 8-year-olds.
+Firmly aimed at the younger end of the market, 90-minute sessions are ideal for babies up to 8-year-olds.
 Parents can sit in the cafe with a cuppa and a perfect view of what the kids get up to.

 The little village has everything required to fire their imaginations, with a shop, construction site, vets, post office, beauty salon and more.
 There’s a shop on-site too, so you can grab something to take home.